HSPB1

 Small heat shock protein which functions as a molecular chaperone probably maintaining denatured proteins in a folding-competent state (PubMed:10383393, PubMed:20178975).
 Plays a role in stress resistance and actin organization (PubMed:19166925).
 Through its molecular chaperone activity may regulate numerous biological processes including the phosphorylation and the axonal transport of neurofilament proteins (PubMed:23728742).

-Charcot-Marie-Tooth disease, axonal, 2F
+Charcot-Marie-Tooth disease, axonal, type 2F

 CMT2F